-1075 • Intersegmental collaboration and collective decision-making are essential to this 1076 work.
-1077 • Current practices result in a natural clustering of courses based on certain 1078 commonalities: 1079 Course Identification Numbering System (C-ID): Courses with the same 1080 C-ID identifier have been submitted by individual colleges and approved 1081 as aligned with the C-ID descriptor for a specific course within a discipline; 1082 Cal-GETC: Courses are designated to satisfy specific areas of general 1083 education; 1084 o ASSIST.org: Courses with similar transferability to university partners can 1085 be identified; 1086 CSU and UC: CCC courses are identified as meeting the transfer level 1087 general education patterns.
-1088 Associate Degree for Transfer (ADT): Designates a set of courses meeting 1089 major requirements; and 1090 Sequencing: CCC courses that are in a sequence (example: Calculus I, II, 1091 and III).
-1092 • The ASSIST and C-ID systems contain significant course-level and articulation 1093 information among CCC and 4-year institutions.
-1094 • The convening of faculty (in-person) requires available leadership to facilitate the 1095 development process for each subject area.
-1096 • Resources/funding are available for intersegmental faculty convening and 1097 maintenance of course review, including support for budget requests from 1098 four-year institutions to legislatures.
-1099 • Successful intersegmental collaboration can significantly reduce the volume of 1100 course reviews by faculty from the receiving institutions.
-1101 • When developing CCN Descriptors, the content necessary to meet General 1102 Education requirements and major preparation curriculum requirements may 1103 differ.
-Both should be reflected in the descriptor if a course based on the CCN 1104 Descriptors is to be approved for both.
-1105 1106 Guidi ng Principles 1107 • Revisions to curriculum must be faculty-driven and student-focused across all 1108 segments.
-1109 • Each approving entity works to streamline, batch approve, apply current 1110 approvals, etc. 1111 Fach process works to minimize time to completion.
+- Intersegmental collaboration and collective decision-making are essential to this work. - Current practices result in a natural clustering of courses based on certain commonalities:

+- Course Identification Numbering System (C-ID): Courses with the same C-ID identifier have been submitted by individual colleges and approved as aligned with the C-ID descriptor for a specific course within a discipline; - Cal-GETC: Courses are designated to satisfy specific areas of general education; - ASSIST.org: Courses with similar transferability to university partners can be identified; - CSU and UC: California community college courses are identified as meeting the transfer level general education patterns. - Associate Degree for Transfer (ADT): A set of courses are designated as meeting major requirements; and - Sequencing: California community college courses can be identified as a sequence of courses based on content. (example: Calculus I, II, and III). - The ASSIST and C-ID systems contain significant course-level and articulation information among the California Community Colleges and 4-year institutions. - The convening of faculty requires available leadership to facilitate the development process for each subject area. - Resources/funding are available for intersegmental faculty convening and maintenance of course review, including support for budget requests from four-year institutions to the legislature. - Successful intersegmental collaboration can significantly reduce the volume of course reviews by the receiving institutions. - When developing CCN Descriptors, the content necessary to meet General Education requirements and major preparation curriculum requirements may differ.
+Both should be reflected in the CCN Descriptor if a course based on the CCN Descriptors is to be approved for both.